nergalex/f5-aks-kic-lab/source/class2/module1/module1.rst

 Exercise 3: NGINX Ingress Controller
 ************************************

-This lab use 2 *NGINX Ingress Controller* (IC) hosted in namespaces owned by Infra Ops, this kind of namespace is called an *infrastructure namespace*.
+In this lab, *NGINX Ingress Controller* (IC) is hosted in namespaces owned by Infra Ops, this kind of namespace is called an *infrastructure namespace*.
 An *infrastructure namespace* can host one or several ICs.
 An IC is associated to a unique *Ingress Class* name.